Theory of coupled neuronal-synaptic dynamics: Fixed points

 Hebbian plasticity tends to slow chaos.
-This slowing is accompanied by $\bm{A}(t)$ encoding, at any instant, a smaller number of uncorrelated activity patterns, corresponding to smaller $\text{PR}_{\bm{A}(t)}$.
-As $k$ is increased, $\text{PR}_{\bm{A}(t)}$ drops closer to one, with temporal fluctuations about this value in finite-size systems (Fig.~\ref{fig:fixed_points}B).
-In the chaotic state, plasticity-induced slowing occurs without bringing the dynamics to a halt; the neuronal state continuously escapes plasticity's pull.
-However, for sufficiently large $k$ the system can fluctuate into a stable fixed point of the form $\left(\bm{x}(t), \bm{A}(t)\right) = \left(\bm{x}, \: \phi(\bm{x})\phi(\bm{x})^T \right)$ in which $\bm{A}(t)$ is exactly rank-one.
-Correspondingly, $\text{PR}_{\bm{A}(t)}$ ceases to hover slightly above one and drops to exactly one (Fig.~\ref{fig:fixed_points}B).
-Such a fixed point is stable with respect to the combined neuronal-synaptic dynamics.
+As $k$ is increased, $\text{PR}_{\bm{A}(t)}$ therefore drops closer to unity, with temporal fluctuations about the mean-field value in finite-size networks [Fig.~\ref{fig:fixed-points}(b)].
+During chaos, neurons continuously escape the synaptic drag.
+However, in finite-size networks with sufficiently large $k$, synapses can ``win,'' namely, the network fluctuates into fixed point of the form $\left(\bm{x}(t), \bm{A}(t)\right) = \left(\bm{x}, \: \phi(\bm{x})\phi(\bm{x})^T \right)$ with $\text{PR}_{\bm{A}(t)} = 1$ [Fig.~\ref{fig:fixed-points}(b)].
+These fixed points are stable with respect to the combined neuronal-synaptic dynamics.